sharadmv/beginner-hackjam/README.md

 So now for some user interface design (which is something I, the writer of this guide, am terrible at, so feel free to rage at my designs).
 And of course, if you are design inclined yourself, feel free to throw away my suggestions and use your own.

-Our Cheeper© webpage should include some glamorous logo, a space to type your cheep and cheep it to the world.
-We also need a feed, for all the cheeps that have been cheeped.
+Our Cheeper© webpage should include some glamorous logo and a space to type your cheep and cheep it to the world.
+We also need a feed, to display all the cheeps that have been cheeped.

 First let's add the logo, which will just be really big text.
 We can do this with the `<h1>`.
 Add an `<h1>` tag into the body of `index.html`, which will be our logo.